sIowdancer/sIowdancer/README.md

   I self-ship w/ Doom, Sue Storm, Joseph Joestar & Gyro Zeppeli.<br>

   I am mainly into Marvel and JJBA.
-Fantstic Four and Battle Tendency specfically. <br>
+Fantstic Four and Steel Ball Run specfically. <br>
 I will pretty much speak to anyone, but I would prefer minors limit interaction.<br>
 DNI if you involve yourself in drama frequently and that's all you care about.
 </p>